Tony's Forends and Grips

 A pillar bedded forend made to fit your T/C contender, G2 or Encore's barrel contour, or a grip, custom made to fit your hand, in the wood of your choice can certainly add to your shooting experience.
 Giving your gun the look you like while enhancing the accuracy potential with the pillar bedded forend, you will appreciate a custom grip that's for you.

-Note: For the heavier recoiling cals, like the 460 S&W handgun, where pillars are not the best option, I also inlet for the hanger bar system.
+Note: For the heavier recoiling cals, over the 30-06 level, where pillars are not the best option, I also inlet for the hanger bar system.

 Contender/G2 and Encore Forends can be ordered custom length, You can order them finished or unfinished.
 Check out my showcase page for pictures and color choices.
 Unfinished means the product will need final sanding and finishing.